cocos/cocos-example-projects/README.md

 Every 'unpleasant surprise' encountered along the road is a big deal:

-Either something is not working, or some designed feature is far less intuitive than what the designer thought it would.
+Either something is not working, or some designed feature is far less intuitive than what the designer thought it would be.

 So make sure to do all the followings: